thoughtbot/guides/protocol/README.md

 	git tag -a v1.2.1-25-beta -m "v1.2.1-25-beta Testflight Release on 4June2013"

-Archive the application in Xcode
+Archive the application in Xcode with RevUnit's enterprise provisioning profile and certificates.

 When the Testflight desktop app intercepts the build: